Training Yourself to Lie on Your Back Before Surgery

 If you have other types of surgery, such as a tummy tuck or even a face lift, sleeping on your tummy or side can make it difficult for wounds to heal.
 Rubbing the incisions on your pillow or sheets will be painful as well.

-How to Teach Yourself to Sleep On Your Back
+How to Teach Yourself to Lie On Your Back

 Teaching yourself to sleep on your back is difficult, mostly because you are asleep and have no conscious thought to make yourself stay that way.
 The best way to make sure that you will sleep on your back is to get extra pillows or a body pillow to lay on either side of you when you go to bed.
 You won’t be able to turn over in your sleep, and eventually your body will stay that way while you sleep without the pillows.